The Informed Investor

 What Should You Expect During Volatile Times?

-When times are volatile, a quality advisor should be in touch with you more often, not less.
+When times are volatile, a quality independent financial advisor should be in touch with you more often, not less.

 Here is a list of other things to be sure your investment advisor is doing for you, so you can stay on the right path to achieve your goals.